 Underneath Osceola County lies one of the largest pristine reservoirs of fresh groundwater in the country, the Floridan Aquifer.
 Water from this aquifer is of consistently high quality and is used as the source of potable water for Toho's water system.
-The aguifer is recharged by rainfall on the Lake Wales Ridge (US 27) in Osceola, Polk and Lake counties that is filtered through hundreds of feet of sand and rock in a natural cleansing process.
+The aquifer is recharged by rainfall on the Lake Wales Ridge (US 27) in Osceola, Polk and Lake counties that is filtered through hundreds of feet of sand and rock in a natural cleansing process.
 Because of its high quality, the water we use needs little or no treatment other than aeration to remove hydrogen sulfide (odor) and disinfection.
+Fluoridation is also implemented to help promote dental health.